 Approaches

-In general you should not use both M2 and M3 in a single app long-term.
-This is due to the fact that the two design systems and respective libraries differ significantly in terms of their UX/UI designs and Compose implementations.
+In general, you should not use both M2 and M3 in a single app long-term.
+This is because the two design systems and respective libraries differ significantly in terms of their UX/UI designs and Compose implementations.

 Your app may use a design system, such as one created using Figma.
 In such cases, we also highly recommend that you or your design team migrate it from M2 to M3 before starting the Compose migration.
 It doesn't make sense to migrate an app to M3 if its UX/UI design is based on M2.

-Furthermore, your approach to migration should differ depending on your app's size, complexity, and UX/UI design.
+Furthermore, your approach to migration should take your app's size, complexity, and UX/UI design into account.
 Doing so helps you to minimize the impact on your codebase.
-You should take a phased approach to migration.
+Take a phased approach to migration.

 When to migrate

-You should start the migration as soon as possible.
-However, it's important to consider whether or not your app is in a realistic position to fully migrate from M2 to M3.
+You should ideally start the migration as soon as possible.
+However, it's important to consider whether your app is in a realistic position to fully migrate from M2 to M3.
 There are some blocker scenarios to consider investigating before you start:

-Even if you're affected by the above scenarios you should take a phased approach to migration before committing and releasing an app update.
+Even if you're affected by the preceding scenarios, you should take a phased approach to migration before committing and releasing an app update.
 In these cases, you would use M2 and M3 side-by-side, and gradually phase out M2 while migrating to M3.

 Phased approach